-As can be seen in Equation 4, a harmonic active power component is generated for every harmonic provided that the harmonic is present in both the voltage and current waveforms.
-The power factor calculation was previously shown to be accurate in the case of a pure sinusoid; therefore, the harmonic active power must also correctly account for the power factor because it is made up of a series of pure sinusoids.
+As can be seen from Equation 4, a harmonic active power component is generated for every harmonic, provided that harmonic is present in both the voltage and current waveforms.
+The power factor calculation has previously been shown to be accurate in the case of a pure sinusoid; the harmonic active power must, therefore, also correctly account for power factor, because it is made up of a series of pure sinusoids.

-Note that the input bandwidth of the analog inputs is 7 kHz with an internal oscillator frequency of 450 kHz.
+Note that the input bandwidth of the analog inputs is 7 kHz with the internal oscillator frequency of 450 kHz.